 - It has an adjustable draw weight (when you loosen the bolt, the draw weight will decrease by 5lbs. and when you tighten them, they will increase the weight 5 lbs.).

-- It’s the best compound bow for beginners.
+- It’s a very great compound bow for beginners.

 - Because of its hefty 4.4 lbs. weight, it’s difficult to use for a long period of time.